USS Farragut Underway Ops

-PACIFIC OCEAN (March 17, 2023) – Gunner’s Mate 3rd Class Joshua Martinez fires an MK-38 25mm machine gun system from a remote operation control (ROC) in the pilot house of the Arleigh-Burke class guided missile destroyer USS Farragut (DDG 99), March 17.
+PACIFIC OCEAN (March 22, 2023) – Ensign Thomas Mckinley, left, conducts training on the helm with Ensign Braiden Wirthwein, right, in the pilothouse of the Arleigh-Burke class guided missile destroyer USS Farragut (DDG 99), March 22.
 USS Farragut is deployed to the U.S. 4th Fleet area of operations to support Destroyer Squadron 40/Commander, Task Force 45’s mission.
 The mission includes combined naval operations, partnership building and acting as a service provider to Joint Interagency Task Force South Mission by supporting counter illicit-drug trafficking in Central and South American waters.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Chelsea Palmer/Released)

 |Date Taken: